-How does improving his working memory help a child become more focused?
+How does improving his working memory help someone with ADHD become more focused?

-When you improve working memory, you improve fluid IQ—the ability to solve problems or adapt to situations as they occur.
-Most kids who complete memory training become more alert to their surroundings.
+When you improve working memory, you improve fluid IQ — the ability to solve problems or adapt to situations as they occur.
+Most people who complete memory training become more alert to their surroundings.
 They are also more aware of social cues.
 [Learn about the age-by-age working-memory "milestones" here.]